The Friedmann-Lemaitre-Robertson-Walker Big Bang singularities are well behaved: Introduction

 From the recent observations on supernovae, we know that the expansion is accelerated, corresponding to the existence of a positive cosmological constant $\Lambda$ \cite{RIE98,PER99}.
 The Friedmann's equations were expressed here without $\Lambda$, but this doesn't reduce the generality, because the equations containing the cosmological constant are equivalent to those without it, by the substitution

-Therefore, for simplicity we will continue to ignore $\Lambda$ in the following, without any loss of generality.
+Therefore, for simplicity we will continue to ignore $\Lambda$ in the following.

-\image{flrw-std}{0.6}{The standard view is that the universe originated from a very dense state, probably a singularity, and expanded, with a short period of very high acceleration (the inflation).}
+\image{flrw-std}{0.5}{The standard view is that the universe originated from a very dense state, probably a singularity, and expanded, with a short period of very high acceleration (the inflation).}

-The standard view on cosmology today is that the universe started with the Big Bang, which is in general assumed to be singular, and then expanded, with a very short period of exponentially accelerated expansion, called \textit{inflation} (Fig. \ref{flrw-std}).
+The current standard view in cosmology is that the universe started with the Big Bang, which is in general assumed to be singular, and then expanded, with a very short period of exponentially accelerated expansion, called {\em inflation} (Fig. \ref{flrw-std}).